History of Gond Art

 Elements of Gond Art

+The untrained eye might confuse Gond with Madhubani paintings also known as Mithila art.
+However, Gond art has its own distinct characteristics.
 The paintings use vibrant colors like orange, yellow, blue and red, and are created with articulately drawn lines and dots as the method to bring it to life.
 With natural colors obtained from various sources like flowers, stones, etc. are used for the creation of these beautiful paintings.
 Over the years, the Gond artists have developed their own devices to work with various contemporary mediums and materials.
 They would first make dots and calculate the volume of the images.
 These dots would be connected to bring about an outer shape, which would then be filled with colours.
 As they respond to the immediate social situation and environment, each object they come across in life is aesthetically transformed.
-The images are tattoos or minimalist human and animal forms.
+The images are tattoos or minimalist human and animal forms that include, chameleons, butterflies, elephants, cows, lions, fish, peacocks and other birds.

 (Gond painting by Venkat Shyam)